 - (1) The Audited Financial Statements are laid in accordance with Section 340(1)(a) of the Companies Act 2016 for discussion only.
-They do not require shareholders' approval and hence, shall not be put forward for voting. - (2) Only a depositor whose name appears in the Company's Record of Depositors as at 20 June 2019 shall be regarded as a member and entitled to attend, speak and vote at this meeting or appoint proxy(ies) to attend and vote in his stead. - (3) A member may appoint up to two (2) proxies to attend and vote instead of him at the meeting.
+They do not require shareholders' approval and hence, shall not be put forward for voting. - (2) Only a depositor whose name appears in the Company's Record of Depositors as at 16 July 2020 shall be regarded as a member and entitled to attend, speak and vote at this meeting or appoint proxy(ies) to attend and vote in his stead. - (3) A member may appoint up to two (2) proxies to attend and vote instead of him at the meeting.
 If the member appoints two (2) proxies, the appointment shall be invalid unless he specifies the proportion of his holdings to be represented by each proxy.
-A proxy may but need not be a member of the Company. - (4) Where a member is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint up to two (2) proxies in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - (5) Where a member of the Company is an exempt authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991 which holds ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("Omnibus Account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each Omnibus Account it holds.
+A proxy may but need not be a member of the Company.